Azure/azure-sdk-for-net/sdk/signalr/Microsoft.Azure.WebJobs.Extensions.SignalRService/docs/sharding.md

 > Under `Transient` mode, `Newtonsoft.Json` library is used to serialize arguments of hub methods, however, under `Persistent` mode, `System.Text.Json` library is used as default on Azure Functions runtime V3. `System.Text.Json` has some key differences in default behavior with `Newtonsoft.Json`.
 If you want to use `Newtonsoft.Json` under `Persistent` mode, you can add a configuration item: `"Azure:SignalR:HubProtocol":"NewtonsoftJson"` in `local.settings.json` file or `Azure__SignalR__HubProtocol=NewtonsoftJson` on Azure portal.

-### 2. Configure multiple SignalR Service endpoints entries
+### 2. Configure multiple SignalR Service endpoint entries

 We use a [`ServiceEndpoint`](https://github.com/Azure/azure-signalr/blob/dev/src/Microsoft.Azure.SignalR.Common/Endpoints/ServiceEndpoint.cs) object to represent a SignalR Service instance.
 You can define a service endpoint with its `<EndpointName>` and `<EndpointType>` in the entry key, and the connection string in the entry value.
 The keys are in the following format: